thegreenwebfoundation/admin-portal/docs/deployment.md

 If you only want to scale the workers up and down, and don't want to run through the whole deployment process, updating just the processes is possible.

-You have two possible options - first pass the `supervisor` tag to the deploy script.
-This will only run the steps tagged with `supervisor` in the deploy playbook.
+You have two possible options - first pass the `systemd` tag to the deploy script.
+This will only run the steps tagged with `systemd` in the deploy playbook.

 ```
-ansible-playbook -i ansible/inventories/prod.yml ./ansible/deploy.yml --tags supervisor
+ansible-playbook -i ansible/inventories/prod.yml ./ansible/deploy.yml --tags systemd
 ```

 Alternatively, you can run the dedicated `scale-processes.yml` playbook.
 This includes the same tasks as are defined in the larger `deploy` playbook:

 ```
-ansible-playbook -i ansible/inventories/prod.yml ./ansible/deploy.yml --tags supervisor
+ansible-playbook -i ansible/inventories/prod.yml ./ansible/deploy.yml --tags systemd
 ```

-These playbooks template out new scripts that supervisor the installed process monitors use to run both the gunicorn web servers and dramatiq queue workers, then send a command to update stop, start or restart these processes.
+These playbooks template out new scripts that systemd uses to run both the gunicorn web servers and dramatiq queue workers, then send a command to update stop, start or restart these processes.

 **Further reading**